 This little exercise got me thinking: in 500 years, the world will look wildly different.
 Technologies for housing and transportation could make life surprisingly livable, even in a scenario like this.
 Think vertical farms, floating neighborhoods, maybe even underwater condos.
 Humans are pretty good at adapting when we’re not busy messing things up.

-Place ‘Dangerous Section’ signs near the Sapiens curve.
+Place ‘Dangerous Section’ signs near the Sapiens Park curve.
+I’ve seen many accidents, and the city is not doing anything.
 If someone else has an accident there, the blame will also be mine.

 I never fit the “mountain man” stereotype, yet sprawling malls and mega‑cities don’t light me up either.
 Maybe that is proof none of us truly belong on this planet.
 We remodel the place to feel at home, then complain that home still feels off.